wendyverdonk93/docs/content/integrations/ecommerce-integrations/cs-cart/manual.md

 There are also a number of extra options such as _IP-Validation_ and _debugmode_.
 These serve especially for developers and can remain unchanged.

 ### 4. Congratulations
-You have installed and configured the plugin successfully.
-If you have any questions regarding the plugin, email our Integration Team at <integration@multisafepay.com>
+For any questions about the plugin, email the Integration Team at <integration@multisafepay.com>